rginestou/MarkReport/README.md

 The build process completes after a few seconds, and a `output.pdf` file appears in the folder.

-The _MarkReport_ script will not stop after the first build, but stay idle until a change is made in the folder, allowing for faster hot-builds.

 ![](doc/markreport-example.png)

 See the `example` folder for a more detailed demonstration of what _MarkReport_ can achieve.

+### Available command line flags

+* `--basic` Javascript interpreter is disabled, allowing faster builds but without syntax highlighting or LaTeX support
+* `--watch` The _MarkReport_ script will not stop after the first build, but stay idle and will rebuild t as soon as a change is made in the current folder, allowing for faster hot-builds
+* `--quiet` No output will be displayed during the build process

 ## Installation instructions